Skip to main content

 Overview

 Reverse DNS maps IP addresses back to hostnames using PTR records.
-This is distinct from forward DNS (hostname to IP) — PTR records live in special reverse zones (in-addr.arpa. for IPv4 and ip6.arpa. for IPv6).
-Reverse DNS is required by mail servers for spam reputation checks and improves audit log readability.
+This is distinct from forward DNS (hostname to IP).
+Reverse DNS is required by mail servers for spam reputation checks, improves audit log readability, and is a compliance requirement for many security frameworks.
+The Dashboard provides a dedicated DNS Reverse interface for managing PTR records on your floating IPs without manually creating reverse zones.

 Prerequisites